Euphorbiaceae

 Fertilizer

-Feed once or twice a month with a diluted liquid fertilizer during the growing season (spring to autumn).
-Avoid over-fertilizing to prevent leggy growth.
+Apply liquid fertilizer once or twice a month during the growing season (spring to autumn).
+Use a diluted solution to avoid excessive growth.

 Pruning